bbmri-nl/BBMRIomics/README.md

 ## Step 6: Launch or access a BBMRIomics workspace
 * In the main dashboard of Research Cloud, click "Create new workspace" and follow the instructions to configure and start a new workspace.
-  * '''About the expiration date, please try to keep a reasonable timeline.
-If the workspace is running without doing any jobs, it is a waste of our project resource!!!'''
+  * **About the expiration date, please try to keep a reasonable timeline.
+If the workspace is running without doing any jobs, it is a waste of the Cloud resource**
-  * '''When you are not using a workspace, you can also pause the workspace so that it won't consume resources.'''
+  * **When you are not using a workspace, you can also pause the workspace so that it won't consume resources.**

 More information can be found at https://servicedesk.surf.nl/wiki/display/WIKI/Start+a+simple+workspace and https://servicedesk.surf.nl/wiki/display/WIKI/Workspaces